gnzlbg/jemallocator/jemalloc-sys/readme.md

   * `gcc intrinsics` (unless --disable-prof-gcc)

 * `stats` (configure `jemalloc` with `--enable-stats`): Enable statistics gathering functionality.
-See the `jemalloc`'s "opt.stats_print" option documentation for usage details.
+See the `jemalloc`'s "`opt.stats_print`" option documentation for usage details.

 * `debug` (configure `jemalloc` with `--enable-debug`): Enable assertions and validation code.
 This incurs a substantial performance hit, but is very useful during application development.

-* `bg_thread` (enabled by default - configure `jemalloc` with
+* `background_threads_runtime_support` (enabled by default): enables
-  `--with-malloc-conf=background_thread:false`): When disabled, disable internal background worker threads.
+  background-threads run-time support when building `jemalloc-sys` on some POSIX targets supported by `jemalloc`.
+Background threads are disabled at run-time by default.
+This option allows dynamically enabling them at run-time.

+* `background_threads` (disabled by default): enables background threads by default at run-time.
 When set to true, background threads are created on demand (the number of background threads will be no more than the number of CPUs or active arenas).
 Threads run periodically, and handle purging asynchronously.
 When switching off, background threads are terminated